IBM-Cloud/parrot-sample/README.md

 actions are `#takeoff`, `#land`, `takeoffandland`, and `#takepicture`.
 For more information on using MQTT and publishing commands you can check out the documentation on the IoT Foundation [website](https://developer.ibm.com/iotfoundation/recipes/improvise-application-development/).

+## Supporting Using The Camera

+In order to use the camera on the drone you need to have FFMPEG installed and running on your machine.
+You can download FFMPEG from their [site](https://www.ffmpeg.org/).
+If you don't install FFMPEG you will get an error saying that the library is required when running `drone-controller.js`.

 # Extending